-Home Learning Children in Year 1 to Year 4 (Reception if appropriate) complete their home learning activities using the online home learning resources, which aim to build pupil engagement and consolidate maths knowledge.
+Home Learning Children in Year 1 to Year 4 complete their home learning activities using the online home learning resources, which aim to build pupil engagement and consolidate maths knowledge.
 It is expected that parents encourage and help their child/children learn their number bonds and times tables at home and that they complete their assigned Mathletics tasks and TT Rock Stars weekly.

 Useful Maths Websites.